thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 ### Device profile rule node

-Device Profile rule node creates and clears alarms based on the alarm rules defined in the device profile.
+Device profile rule node creates and clears alarms based on the alarm rules defined in the device profile.
 By default, this is the first rule node in the chain of processing.
 The rule node processes all incoming messages and reacts to the attributes and telemetry values.